gzalo/HalfMapper/README.md

 ## Download
-The latest binary (for Windows) can be downloaded here: http://gzalo.com/halfmapper_en/ **It needs a Half Life installation** (at least the map folder and a couple of wads for textures) For other platforms it can be compiled easily after installing the required libraries
+The latest binary (for Windows) can be downloaded here: http://gzalo.com/halfmapper_en/ **It needs a Half Life installation** (at least the map folder and a couple of wads for textures) For other platforms it can be compiled after installing the required libraries and doing the required changes

 ![Overlapping maps](http://i.imgur.com/BPebM.jpg)